Blazehue/Translynk/README.md

 This project is open source and available for personal and educational use.

 ---
+(More UI features to be added and Voice Functionality for non latin speeches to be added)
 ## 💝 Acknowledgments

 This project was built as a gift for a friend who needed a reliable, feature-rich translation tool.
 Special thanks to: